What is Blepharoplasty Eyelid Surgery ?

 - bags under your eyes

-- patients with no or a hidden upper eyelid crease and desire double eyelids
+- patients with no or a hidden upper eyelid crease (single eyelids) and desire double eyelids

-In general, Blepharoplasty eyelid surgery is done for aesthetic reasons to make you appear younger and brighter, it is also done to help with vision problems if the droopy eyelids obscure vision.
-In some patients, surgery is performed to create double eyelids
+In general, many of these conditions are caused by changes in the skin around your eyes due to ageing.
+Blepharoplasty eyelid surgery is done for aesthetic reasons to make you appear younger and brighter, it is also done to help with vision problems if the droopy eyelids obscure vision.
+In some patients, surgery is performed to create double eyelids.

 How is it Double Eyelid Surgery done?

-If the double eyelid surgery is done for cosmetic reasons, we start off with a consultation appointment to get to know you and what you would like for the best possible outcome.
+If the double eyelid plastic surgery is done for cosmetic reasons, we start off with a consultation appointment with our plastic surgeon to understand you and your expectations for the best possible outcome.

-For the upper eyelids, we trim along the fold of the eyelids to remove excess skin, muscle and fat.
-In some cases with upper eyelid ptosis (droopiness), we tighten the muscles to lift up the eyelid more.
+For the upper eyelids, our surgical procedure involves trimming along the fold of the eyelids to remove excess skin, eyelid muscle and fat.
+In some cases with upper eyelid ptosis (which is classified as a medical condition in which the upper eyelid droops over the eye), we tighten the levator muscles to lift up the eyelid more.
 We then stitch the fold together to close the incision.
-In some cases, the patient may opt for incision-less blepharoplasty whereby we place stitches at strategic spots on the upper eyelid.
+In some cases, the patient may opt for incision-less blepharoplasty whereby we place stitches at strategic spots on the upper eyelid skin.
 For the lower lid, we make a cut on the skin just below the lashes in your eye’s natural crease or inside the lower eyelid.
 We remove the excess skin, reposition the fat, and the incision is stitched closed.

-It would be good for someone to drive you to and from surgery as you may temporarily experience:
+It would be good for someone to drive you to and from surgery as well as aid in performing some daily activities you may temporarily experience:

 - Watering eyes